DINA-Web/dina-collections-data-model-use-cases/use-cases.rst

 #.
 The collection manager selects one of the DNA-sample records and mark it as
    dubious.
 #.
-[Optional] The collection manager writes a note saying that the sample may
+The collection manager writes a note saying that the sample may be
-   be contaminated.
+   contaminated.
+[Optional]
 #.
 The system flags the determinations that are associated with the selected
    sample.
-(The flag indicates that the determination has been based on a dubious sample.)
+The flag indicates that the determination has been based on a dubious sample.

 Alternative paths